rackerlabs/technical-blog/_posts/2020-1-8-orchestrate-a-gcp-cloud-sql-instance.md

 metaDescription:
 ogTitle: "Orchestrate a GCP Cloud SQL instance"
-ogDescription: "This blog discusses how you can automate the creatation of a Google Cloud Platform (GCP) Cloud SQL instance by using Ansible and Jenkins and includes an example of spinning up a MySQL Cloud SQL instance, version 5.7, with an Ansible playbook."
+ogDescription: "This blog discusses how you can automate the creatation of a Google Cloud Platform (GCP) Cloud SQL instance by using Ansible and Jenkins, and includes an example of spinning up a MySQL Cloud SQL instance, version 5.7, with an Ansible playbook."
 ---

-This blog discusses how you can automate the creatation of a Google Cloud Platform (GCP) Cloud SQL instance by using Ansible and Jenkins and includes an example of spinning up a MySQL Cloud SQL instance, version 5.7, with an Ansible playbook.
+This blog discusses how you can automate the creation of a Google&reg; Cloud Platform (GCP) Cloud SQL instance by using Ansible&reg; and Jenkins&reg;.
+The blog also includes an example of spinning up a MySQL&reg; Cloud SQL instance, version 5.7, with an Ansible playbook.

 <!-- more -->

-Using Ansible and Jenkins lets you spin up the Cloud SQL quickly by accessing GCP’s Cloud SQL with a project specific GCP account.
-This option ensures more security by providing access to the GCP console to only users with GCP admin access.
+Using Ansible and Jenkins lets you spin up the Cloud SQL quickly by accessing the GCP Cloud SQL with a project-specific GCP account.
+This option ensures additional security by providing access to the GCP console only to users with GCP admin access.
 You can write playbooks for different GCP services and rollout Jenkins jobs to users to spin up GCP infrastructure as needed.

 ### Necessary tools